-Over a year ago I wrote a blog post called “5 ways to motivate yourself to study a boring subject and/or complete a project”.
-Several people responded to this blog post with comments along the following lines –
+A year ago I wrote a blog post called “5 ways to motivate yourself to study a boring subject and/or complete a project”.
+Several people responded to this blog post with comments along the following lines:

 I found these comments really interesting and I think they illustrate quite nicely how many of us are looking for quick fix solutions in a world where there are none.
 The comments also highlighted the false idea that you need to feel motivated before you start your work.

 It usually takes years of consistent work and practice to become successful in your chosen field.
 The Beatles are a perfect example of this – they played over 1200 shows before they became a hit.
 The Colonel Sanders was also rejected over 1000 times before someone finally invested in his chicken recipe.

 To achieve big things in life, it takes hard work.
 It also requires taking action despite the way you feel.

 How can you stay motivated to keep taking action, especially when the task is painfully boring and you feel in a flat mood?

 In this blog post I expand on my original list of strategies and explore some new ways in which you can motivate yourself and lift your mood to help you get started with projects.